-Visitors and other persons working on Lloyd's premises must observe the health, safety, environmental and energy rules and instructions laid down in Lloyd's OH&S, Environmental and Energy Policies.
+Visitors and other persons working on Lloyd's premises must observe the health, safety and environmental rules and instructions laid down in Lloyd's OH&S and Environmental Policies.
 Those intending to work will not be permitted to do so until they have accepted such relevant rules.